 Our experiences have always made us come back for more.
 We fell for the breathtaking vistas, the peace and quiet, and the open friendliness of the local people.
 So we decided to rent an apartment and be on the lookout for land, so we can eventually build our own house here.

-The most important advantages of life in the Valley of Gods: The cost of living is unbelievably low, there's plenty of untapped business potential, especially catering to the steady flow of tourists, and the air, water and views are perfect.
+The most important advantages of living in the Valley of Gods: The cost of living is unbelievably low, there’s plenty of untapped business potential, especially catering to the steady flow of tourists, and the air, water, and views are perfect.

 There’s a wide variety of English language newspapers and magazines available in the market, and even a couple of second-hand bookstores with an assortment of books in just about every language.

 There are no movie halls, no malls, and few late-night pubs or night clubs, so there is little to spend your money on.
 (This void is also a great business opportunity.)
 When we want to watch a film we order a DVD online and have it shipped to us.
 Though there is no English language movie theater, a local lounge bar serves up live football matches and rock concerts on a projection screen.

 The Manali market is adequate for groceries, building supplies, and so on.
 Very rarely would one need to make a trip to Chandigarh for something.